ShamSinha/nvdla/README.md

-Modelling Pipeline for NVDLA pipeline
+Modelling Pipeline for NVDLA Accelerator